View the eftpos Organisation Chart

 Stephen joined eftpos as CEO in May 2018 after five years serving on the eftpos Board as a non-executive Director.
 He is responsible for the leadership, development and management of the Company’s business activities in line with the Board-approved strategic plan.

 Stephen has broad financial service experience.
 He has held leadership roles with small and large financial services organisations domestically and internationally, with a track record of delivering innovative customer solutions and business growth.
 Most recently, Stephen was Head of Consumer Finance and Payments or Westpac Group, responsible for credit cards, personal loans, overdrafts and payments for the Westpac Group of brands in Australia.

 Chief Technology Officer

 Paul was appointed in February 2013 to develop the eftpos Hub as the mission critical national infrastructure at the centre of the eftpos transformation.
 He is responsible for both internal and external technology platforms at eftpos including the Hub, Settlement Service and Tokenisation Service.
 Paul also provides leadership to the Project Delivery function and served as eftpos Acting CEO for nine months from September 2017.

-Paul has extensive experience in Australian banking and consulting.
-During his 22 years at Westpac he held executive positions in electronic channels, contact centres, technology and payments.
-He oversaw the rapid growth of internet banking and online sales, led business transformation programs and introduced innovations such as biometrics and speech recognition.
+Paul came to eftpos with extensive experience in Australian banking and consulting.
+During his 22 years at Westpac he held executive positions in electronic channels, contact centres and payments.
+He oversaw the rapid growth of internet banking and online sales and introduced technologies such as biometrics and speech recognition.

 Chief Commercial Officer